None. And that’s because the Motley Fool’s Stock Advisor program operates as a stock recommendation service, not an investment platform.

 - Buy-and-hold investors.
 Investors seeking growth-oriented stocks for long-term investments may be interested in the Fool’s recommendations.

 That said, the Motley Fool’s Stock Advisor isn’t for everyone.
-Experienced derivatives investors and day traders may find the program’s recommendations too slow for time-sensitive trades.
-And passive investors who want their assets managed will be dissatisfied with the Fool’s lack of portfolio management services.
+Experienced options and derivatives investors and active or day traders may find the program’s recommendations too slow for time-sensitive trading.
+And passive investors who want their assets managed won’t be satisfied with the Fool.

-The program’s annual subscription is considerably cheaper than its month-to-month service, but you’ll be asked to pay for the service up front when you sign up.
-If the annual subscription feels like too big a commitment, the Motley Fool offers a 30-day fee-back guarantee for annual plan members.
+The program’s annual subscription is considerably cheaper than its month-to-month service, but it’s for new members only.
+You’ll be asked to pay for the service upfront when you sign up.
+If the annual subscription feels like too big a commitment, the Motley Fool offers a 30-day money-back guarantee for annual plan members.
 The 30-day refund window is not offered to those who sign up for its monthly service.

 Month-to-month and annual members gain access to the same stock advisory services.
 The only thing that separates these membership tiers is the frequency and rate at which they’re billed.